danfuzz/samizdat/doc/language-guide/04-operators.md

 In general, the `lvalue` is evaluated before the `expression`, and the result of the overall expression is the same as the evaluated result of `expression`. `expression` must not evaluate to void.

+Any number of `lvalue :=` left-hand sides can be included (e.g., `a := b := expr`).
+Unlike all other infix operator forms, assignment operators are right-associative.

 Beyond that, the specific meaning of an assignment expression depends on what sort of reference `lvalue` is; see those for more details.